hplawski/hplawski/README.md

 - 👩‍💻 I studied Industrial Engineering (5-year bachelor's degree programme, MQRIC recognized MQF Level 6) + 4 years combined experience in tech support and customer service for SaaS and AML in the US and UK time zones + 3 years combined admin roles in Asia and the Pacific time zones

-- 🤓 I have worked in Malta as a QA Engineer, conducting and participating in ISO 9001 internal and client audits and as a business analyst conducting gap analyses of existing laws in the European Union and Malta with systems in a financial services company.
+- 🤓 I have worked in Malta as a QA Engineer, conducting and participating in ISO 9001 internal, client audits, and supplier and vendor qualification and management, including CAPA.
+- Earlier this year, 2024, I worked as a business analyst conducting gap analyses of existing laws in the European Union and Malta with exitins financial systems, including gathering requirements for DORA Cybersecurity Requirements in a financial services company.

 - 📊 Transitioning to Cyber Security since June 2024

-- 🤝 I’m on the lookout for exciting opportunities to kickstart my career in **Cyber Security specifically the following roles: (1) SOC Analyst Tier 1, (2) Security Auditor, (3) Security Analyst, (4) Risk Analyst, (5) Cybersecurity Compliance Analyst, (6) Vulnerability Assessor, (7) Junior IT Auditor.
-My sights are set on securing graduate or associate-level roles, and I'm particularly drawn to positions in the vibrant landscapes of Malta, Spain, and Luxembourg(preferably in remote capacities for now).** <br>
+- 🤝 I’m on the lookout for exciting opportunities to kickstart my career in **Cyber Security specifically the following roles: (1) SOC Analyst Tier 1, (2) Security Auditor, (3) Security Analyst, (4) Risk Analyst, (5) Cybersecurity Compliance Analyst, (6) Vulnerability Assessor, (7) Junior IT Auditor, (8) SysOps Engineer (Cybersecurity).
+My sights are set on securing graduate or associate-level roles, and I'm particularly drawn to positions in the vibrant landscapes of Malta, Spain, and Luxembourg (preferably in remote capacities for now).** <br>
 I can work immediately for onsite, hybrid, and remote roles.

 - It's worth noting that I come equipped with the legal ability to work seamlessly in the European Union and European Economic Area, eliminating the need for sponsorship, work permits, or visas.

-- 🔭 I’m currently finishiing trainings and certifications on **CompTIA Security+ and CompTIA PenTest+**
+- 🔭 I’m currently finishing trainings and certifications on **CompTIA PenTest+**

-- 🌱 I’m currently doing projects in **Cybersecurity**
+- 🌱 I’m currently doing projects using the following Cybersecurity tools: **MISP**, **Snort**, **Nessus**, **CIS-CAT**, **OpenSSL**, **Darktrace** (will update on my website portfolio soon)

 - 📫 How to reach me **https://www.linkedin.com/in/01pfh/**